osavaryb/abella_schema/README.md

 (04/07/2013)
-* Idea: in apply tacticals, I could verify that schema is populated, in which case I would match the tacticals, otherwise use directly as name.
-* doing some test to fix unique, will probably modify the generation so that we unify all matched patterns before generating the statement, as described before.
+* Doing some test to fix unique, will probably modify the generation so that we unify all matched patterns before generating the statement, as described before.
 > fvInTm is just select_var_refs with f = \x.true, should use it(and List.unique) in patternMatch.
 > rem_rep is List.unique
 * TODO: move all new code in a different module

-(03/07/2013) meetup
+(03/07/2013) Meeting with Kaustuv
 TODO
 1) unique
 2) rewrite bred